Mess for Less

 a paper plate on a counter painted with pink paint

-2. Add the two small dark pink triangles toward the top for ears, and glue the small dark pink circle in the center for the nose.
+2. Add the dark pink triangle ears and dark pink circle nose.

-3. Stick on the googly eyes.
+3. Stick on googly eyes.

 Paper Plate pig